Information Technology Glossary

 - Approve, justify and be accountable for exceptions to security controls in coordination with the ISO.

-The equipment and software used to collect, record, process, display, and transmit information.
+The equipment and software such as files, computers, tablets, servers, hard drives, removable thumb drives, etc. used to collect, record, process, display, and transmit information.

 Information resources facility